Mountain Grout Strong

 Polyurethane is a polymer composed of organic units joined by carbamate, or urethane, links.
 Polyurethane polymers are most commonly formed by reacting a di-or triisocyanate with a polyol.

 Our product line can be as diverse as conditions dictate.
 Formulations from one-half pound density to sixty pound density with reaction profiles from three seconds to several minutes are available.
-We offer both single component and dual component formulations as well as hydrophobic and hydrophilic resins for all your chemical grouting needs.
+We offer both single component and dual component formulations as well as hydrophobic and hydrophilic resins for all your polyurethane grouting needs.

 Mountain Grout resins can address hairline cracks, large voids, and loose soils alike.
 Our products have been used in all fifty states as well as over 40 countries worldwide.
-Mountain Grout’s polyurethane resins are shipped as non-hazardous, non-flammable and, in most cases, can be delivered anywhere within the lower 48 states within a few days.
+Mountain Grout’s polyurethane grouting products are shipped as non-hazardous, non-flammable and, in most cases, can be delivered anywhere within the lower 48 states within a few days.

 The answer depends on several factors, but the two most important questions are where are you putting it and how quickly do you want it to react?